decentralized-identity/sidetree/docs/Q-and-A.md

 All transactions that occur after the specified Ledger Time will adhere to the associated version’s rules and parameters until a newer version of the protocol is defined and implemented at a future Ledger Time.\
 New Version Activation is **necessary for Minor and Major version segments**; the ones with breaking protocol advancements, and protocol forking changes, or security patches.
 _(@henkvancann)_

-## How to handle multiple formats of Sidetree JSON files through time.
-Will they be backwards compatible?
-{TBW}

 ## Could Sidetree work with be pruned or charded blockchains?
 No, any node needs a full copy of the blockchain that serves as a settlement layer 1.
 The reason is ordering of operation on DID is done via consensus of the blockchain.\